.

 Mike Sealey and Jeff Chong wrote that there was a 1965 Dart produced in small numbers with the "Charger 273" name.
 180 were actually made at the LA factory, and 300 kits were dealer-installed.
 It was based on a Dart GT either as a hardtop or convertible and all of them were yellow with a black top and interior, with the Hi-Po 273, 13X6 Cragar mag wheels, and special Charger emblems.

-They had electronic ignition long before any non-Chrysler cars: it was available on V-8s in 1971, on all engines by 1972, and was standard by 1973.
+Valiants had electronic ignition long before non-Chrysler cars: it was available in 1972, and was standard by 1973.
 Chrysler's electronic ignition was exceptionally reliable; the only component likely to break down was the ballast resistor, which costs about $3 and takes about a minute to replace.

 The A body platform was used for early Barracudas, and was the basis for the Volare/Aspen, which was, in turn, the basis for the M-bodies, whose rear styling harked back to the 1970s Valiants.